-- the electronic control module and external side impact sensors - the two airbags located in the sides of the front backrests and the two airbags located in the rear backrest - the airbag warning light in the instrument cluster.
+- the electronic control module and external side impact sensors - the two side airbags located in the sides of the front backrests - the airbag warning light in the instrument cluster.

 The airbag system is monitored electronically to make certain that it is functioning properly at all times.
 Each time you turn on the ignition, the airbag system indicator light will come on for a few seconds (self diagnostics).